 A good old fashioned walk through the woods or across fields to a lovely pub lunch always goes down a storm when we go camping.
 Getting out into the countryside is what it is all about after all right?!

 Get ‘em moving with sports!

 Physical activity is great for children and it helps them feel more at ease and comfortable.
 Bring along some sports equipment that you can play with at your camping spot.
-For example, a soccer ball, football, a ball to play catch with, or a frisbee are all some good choices.
+For example a football, a ball to play catch with, or a frisbee are all some good choices.

 Go forward and explore the wild!
 Good luck!

 Now that you have some ideas on how to manage camping with small children I hope that you and your family have a great time out in the wild with nature!